cysouw/diathesis/text/c08_infinitive.md

 ### *werden + Infinitiv* Future {#sec:infinitive-werden-modal}

 The light verb *werden* is traditionally classified as a temporal auxiliary use for future reference, but is only very rarely used as a real temporal future.
 The *Präsens* is mostly used for future time reference in German [@next a].
-It is probably better to consider the *werden + Infinitiv* construction together with the other modal verbs.
-Note that there is a long discussion about the merits of this classification in the German grammatical tradition [e.g. @fabriciushansen1986: 141ff].
-Crucially, the *werden + Infinitiv* can also be used with past-time reference [@next c] and the usage typically includes a modal implicature of expectation and/or presumption.
+It is probably better to consider the *werden + Infinitiv* construction together with the other modal verbs as the usage typically includes a modal implicature of expectation and/or presumption [@next b].
+There is a long discussion about the merits of this classification of *werden* as a modal verb in the German grammatical tradition [e.g. @fabriciushansen1986: 141ff].
+Crucially, the *werden + Infinitiv* can also be used with past-time reference [@next c].

 ::: ex
-- Der Feind greift morgen vielleicht an. \
+- Der Feind greift morgen vielleicht an.
-  Der Feind wird morgen vielleicht angreifen.
+- Der Feind wird morgen vielleicht angreifen.
-- Seine Mutter wird sich damals gefreut haben. [@duden2009: 211]
+- Seine Mutter wird sich damals gefreut haben.^[[@duden2009: 211]]
 :::

 It is undecidable whether the *werden + Infinitiv* construction induces an IPP *Ersatzinfinitiv* because constructions that would trigger such an IPP do not exist.
 A *werden + Infinitiv* [@next a] is incompatible with a stacked participle construction, like a *sein* perfekt [@next b], a *werden* passive [@next c], or a *gehören* passive [@next d].